Metadata is often called ‘data about data’.

 When a data value (e.g. 185) is transmitted or linked to a specific metadata item (e.g. Person—body height (self-reported), total centimetres NNN), the meaning is also made clear and can be understood by the recipient.

-Metadata that have been endorsed for use across Australia are referred to as data standards.
+Metadata that have been endorsed for use across Australia are referred to as metadata standards.

-Metadata items are items that proceed through a series of registration states until they become endorsed as standards by the relevant registration authority.
-This means that metadata items become official data standards.
-There are eight metadata items currently used in METeOR:
+Metadata items proceed through a series of registration states until they become endorsed as official metadata standards.
+There are eight predominant metadata items currently used in METeOR: